diogoalmeida/event_triggered_attitude_control/README.md

-The code present in here is a modified version of the APM:Copter software: https://github.com/diydrones/ardupilot
+The arduino code present in here is a modified version of the APM:Copter software: https://github.com/diydrones/ardupilot